CatherineFontaine/CatherineFontaine.github.io/en/index.md

 </div>

-My name is Catherine Fontaine.
-I completed my Honours degree in Mathematics and Computer Science at McGill and will be starting a master’s in Mathematics this September under the supervision of Louigi Addario-Berry.
+My name is Catherine Fontaine and I am a master’s students in Mathematics under the supervision of Louigi Addario-Berry at McGill University.
+I completed my Honours udergraduate degree in Mathematics and Computer Science at McGill with First-Class Honours and Distinction.

 I’m particularly drawn to the intersection of mathematics and computer science, with a focus on probability theory.
-As an undergrad, I explored this through graduate-level courses and became especially interested in stochastic processes, like random graph processes.
-My research will focus on randomly growing graph in the superliner preferential attachment model.
+As an undergrad, I work on random graph processes.
+My current research focuses on root-finding algorithms of randomly growing graph in the superliner preferential attachment model.

 ### Publications